 Regional Advisory Councils and the Wildlife Board follow similar meeting procedures.
 There is an agenda for each meeting and it is essentially the same for all RACs and the Wildlife Board.
-RAC chairs and the Wildlife Board chair conduct all meetings.
+Council or Board chairs conduct all meetings.
 Briefly, here is how the meetings go:

-- After each agenda item is introduced (which usually includes a presentation and/or recommendation from the DWR) there are questions from the RAC or Wildlife Board.
+- After each agenda item is introduced (which usually includes a recommendation from the DWR) there are questions from the RAC or Wildlife Board.
 Note that most of the presentations explaining the recommendation are not shown during the public meeting and should be viewed online prior to the meeting.

-- After the questions, the RAC takes public comments from those in attendance.
+- After the questions, the RAC or Board will take public comments from those in attendance.

-- After the public input process, the RAC discusses each agenda item.
+- After the public input process, the RAC or Board will discuss each agenda item.

-- After all questions, comments and discussion, the RAC votes on each agenda item which requires a vote.
+- After all questions, comments and discussion, the RAC or Board will vote on each agenda item that requires a vote.

-The procedure is the same at Wildlife Board meetings, the Board gets a report and voting results from each of the RACs on each agenda item that requires it.
-The Wildlife Board usually votes the same way the RACs do.
-If not, the Wildlife Board chairman sends documentation to the RACs explaining why the vote was different.
+In Wildlife Board meetings, the Board gets a report and the voting results from each of the RACs on each agenda item that requires it.
+The Board usually votes the same way the RACs do, but if not, the Board will discuss during their meeting why their vote was different.

 The Utah Wildlife Board law